real2two/real2two/README.md

 ## 📂 Some low quality code projects I have made.

-I made a Discord bot called Custom RPG, which now a friend of mine owns.

-Basically, it's a RPG maker on Discord.

-We're making a rewrite for the Discord bot so: https://top.gg/bot/716102473718169680

-If you need any support: https://discord.gg/6meyZ56Vb6 __**(NOT DASHACTYL SUPPORT, no Dashactyl support will be given here anymore, scroll a bit more down for the Dashactyl Discord instant invite link)**__

----

 My current big open source project is Dashactyl.

 It connnects with the Pterodactyl Panel ( https://pterodactyl.io/ ) via API.